 - Driver-guide: Experienced wildlife spotter

-- Meals: Full board during safari
+- Meals: Full board during the safari

 - Bottled water: Essential in the bush